volusion/element-cli/README.md

 The command for logging into the Element ecosystem.
 This is necessary for publishing and updating [blocks](https://github.com/volusion/element-tutorial#vocabulary).

 Use the same credentials you use to log into your [Volusion store admin](https://admin.volusion.com).
+You may optionally pass in username from the command line:  `element --username email@email.com`

 * * *

-### `element new NAME --git`
+### `element new NAME`

 The command for scaffolding a new block.
 The command will clone the [Element Block Starter repo](https://github.com/volusion/element-blockstarter), allowing you to quickly get started with your development process.
 The NAME passed in will be converted to PascalCase.

-You can use the optional `--git` flag to let git handle your block commits and major versions.

 * * *